treestack/throwing/README.md

 ## Lifted functional interfaces

-Instead of using `unchecked()`, you can use the "lifted" functional interfaces provided by this project.
+Instead of using `unchecked()`, you can use the `lifted` functional interfaces provided by this project.
 These are similar to the standard functional interfaces in `java.util.function`, but instead of throwing an exception, they return an `Optional`.

 ⚠ Note: If an exception is thrown, the lifted functional interfaces return an empty `Optional`, meaning the original exception is lost.